 In September 2018, the Tax Court of Canada held in Alta Energy Luxembourg S.A.R.L. v.
 Her Majesty the Queen that a Luxembourg resident corporation has the benefits of the Canada-Luxembourg Income Tax Convention without being subject, for that reason alone, to the General Anti-Avoidance Rule (GAAR) under Canada’s Income Tax Act.

 The case centred on Alta Energy Partners, LLC, a Delaware corporation, which incorporated a Canadian subsidiary in 2011 to develop a Duvernay shale property in northwestern Alberta.
-In 2012 it transfered the shares to Alta Energy Luxembourg S.A.R.L.
+In 2012 it transferred the shares to Alta Energy Luxembourg S.A.R.L.
 The following year it sold the shares to Chevron Canada Ltd. for approximately C$680 million.

 The company claimed the roughly C$380-million capital gain was exempt from tax under the 1999 Canada-Luxembourg Income Tax Convention.
 The government challenged that, arguing for the general anti-avoidance rule applied to the transaction so it should be denied the exemption.